hardikasnani/sentiment-analysis-leveraging-lstm/README.md

 ## Information About Files

 - `dataset/1429_1.csv`: Dataset of 34,660 consumer reviews for Amazon products
-- `dataset/additional_dataset.txt`: Provides links to additional Dataset of 5,000 + 28,000 consumer reviews for Amazon
+- `dataset/additional_dataset.txt`: Provides links to additional dataset of 5,000 + 28,000 consumer reviews for Amazon
 - `screenshot/people-sentiment.png`: Screenshot of the people with negative, neutral, and positive facial expressions
 - `screenshot/sentiment-distribution.png`: Screenshot of the imbalanced dataset
 - `sentiment-analysis-lstm.ipynb`: Google Colab notebook for the project